-With the popularization of VR / AR, data center, mobile devices, CDN and so on, hot-pluggable network interface modules have emerged, such as SFP, SFP+, SFP28, QSFP+ and QSFP28 optical transceiver.
+With the popularization of VR / AR, data centers, mobile devices, CDN, and so on, hot-pluggable network interface modules have emerged, such as SFP, SFP+, SFP28, QSFP+, and QSFP28 optical transceiver.
 What is the difference between them?
 You may often hear the question: is QSFP28 compatible with QSFP+?
 Can I use the SFP28 transceiver on the SFP+ port?
 In this article, we will introduce these different types of modules and answer these questions.

 1. SFP vs SFP+:

 SFP (small form-factor pluggable) is an upgraded version of GBIC (gigabit interface converter).
 Its size is only half of the GBIC module, which greatly increases the port density of network equipment.
 And the data rate of SFP ranges from 100 Mbps to 4 Gbit/s.

 SFP+ (small form-factor pluggable plus) is an enhanced version of SFP.
 It supports 8 Gbit/s Fibre Channel, 10 Gigabit Ethernet, and OTU2.